 And near the Organ Pipes, Burnt Mountain is a surprising black lava hill nestled amid greener ones, the result of relatively recent volcanic activity.

-(Also, for more pictures from Namibia, CLICK HERE to view the slideshow at the end of the itinerary page.)
+(To enlarge any picture above, click on it.
+Also, for more pictures from Namibia, CLICK HERE to view the slideshow at the end of the itinerary page.)